neoforged/.github/primers/26.1/index.md

         - `rightLeg`, `leftLeg`, `body` are now `protected` from `private`
         - `SPEED` - The speed scalar of the movement animation.
         - `customAnimations` - Additional animation setup.
+        - `animateBristle` - Animates the bristles of the strider.
 - `net.minecraft.client.model.monster.zombie`
     - `BabyDrownedModel` - Entity model for the baby drowned.
     - `BabyZombieModel` - Entity model for the baby zombie.